 Whether using this healthier teriyaki sauce as a marinade or as a sauce, you will discover so many delicious uses for this simple sauce.

-- Pour over your favorite meat, chicken breasts, chicken wings or chicken thighs, fish, or veggies and allow to marinate for about 30 minutes or more, then cook as planned.
+- Marinate your favorite meats, delicious with pork, steak, chicken breasts, chicken wings or chicken thighs, fish, or vegetables, and allow to marinate for about 30 minutes or more, then cook as planned.

-- Drizzle or slather teriyaki glaze over grilled chicken, kebabs, fish or veggies.
+- Drizzle or slather teriyaki glaze over grilled chicken, kebabs, fish or vegetables.

 How to make your own Chicken Teriyaki bowl!
 Customize to your liking, here’s how we make them.